lavanet/docs/docs/spec.md

 `"title"` and `"description"` are self explanatory and below them `"specs"` define the chains that will be added.

-`"chainid"`:  a unique id for this chain.
+`"chainid"`:  a unique id for this chain. immutable. this will be used in transacton and query references

-`"name"`: full name of the chain
+`"name"`: full name of the chain, can be changed to best describe the specification with changes of the target

 `"enabled"`: enable\disable this chain

-`"reliability_threshold"`: you can set this to a default value of 268435455(0x0FFFFFFF).
+`"reliability_threshold"`: when adding a new spec, you can set this to a default value of 268435455(0x0FFFFFFF).
 This determins how often free data reliability messages are sent, the higher it is the more messages are sent. the default value above means 1/16 - 1 out of 16 mesages is a data rel message.

 ```
 0x0FFFFFFF - means 1 data rel message for every ~16 messages